Asian golden cat

 The Asian golden cat (Catopuma temminckii) is a medium-sized wild cat native to the northeastern Indian subcontinent, Southeast Asia and China.
-It has been listed as Near Threatened on the IUCN Red List since 2008, and is threatened by poaching and habitat destruction, since Southeast Asian forests are undergoing the world's fastest regional deforestation.
+It has been listed as Vulnerable on the IUCN Red List since 2025, and is threatened by poaching and habitat destruction, since Southeast Asian forests are undergoing the world's fastest regional deforestation.

 The Asian golden cat's scientific name honours Coenraad Jacob Temminck.
 It is also called Temminck's cat and Asiatic golden cat.

 Taxonomy

 Felis temmincki was the scientific name used in 1827 by Nicholas Aylward Vigors and Thomas Horsfield who described a reddish brown cat skin from Sumatra.

 Felis moormensis proposed by Brian Houghton Hodgson in 1831 was a young male cat caught alive by Moormi hunters in Nepal.
 Felis tristis proposed by Alphonse Milne-Edwards in 1872 was a spotted Asian golden cat from China.

 It was subordinated to the genus Catopuma proposed by Nikolai Severtzov in 1853.

 Two subspecies are recognised as valid since 2017: